sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

 ```

 Calculating the mean and median of the total number of the steps taken
 each day.
-The mean of the total number of the steps taken each day is

 ```r
 newMeanTotalStepsPerDay <- mean(newStepsPerDay$steps, na.rm = TRUE)
 meanLabel <- paste("Mean =", newMeanTotalStepsPerDay, sep = " ")
 ```

+The mean of the total number of the steps taken each day is 1.0766189 &times; 10<sup>4</sup>.

 The median of the total number of the steps sttaken each day is
 calculated with